TeamGadget-JP/Gadget_Entangle_for_Plasticity/README.md

 1. **Launch Dashboard:** From the top menu, click `Gadget > Gadget Entangle`.
 2. **Connect:** Ensure the Server Address is `localhost:8980` and click the **Connect** button.
 3. **Entangle (Subscribe):** Keep this toggled ON to enable real-time mesh updates as you model in Plasticity.
 4. **📂 Target Work Area (Sandbox):** Drag and drop an empty GameObject (Folder) from your Hierarchy here.
-GEP will exclusively sync objects within this folder, preventing your other scene objects from being accidentally modified.※Completely preventing this may be a mistake; it is recommended to duplicate the modeled object in the Unity hierarchy (this will break the Plasticity object ID).
+GEP will exclusively sync objects within this folder, preventing your other scene objects from being accidentally modified.//Completely preventing this may be a mistake; it is recommended to duplicate the modeled object in the Unity hierarchy (this will break the Plasticity object ID).
 5. **Generate ID Map:** Instantly assigns random colored materials to each part based on its Plasticity ID for easy material separation.
 6. **🛠️ Ultimate Weld (For Sculpting):**
    * Select your synced meshes and click `Execute Ultimate Weld` to close gaps and merge overlapping vertices.